Skip to main content

 In undertaking an inquiry, the RIO may consult confidentially with the respondent’s department chair or chair of interdisciplinary programs, or other knowledgeable individuals regarding the allegation.
 If the inquiry requires the review of specialized scientific data, or otherwise at the RIO’s discretion, the RIO may engage two or more individuals to form an Inquiry Panel, which may include individuals from outside the Wentworth Faculty, to assist with the inquiry and with preparing the Inquiry Report.
 In convening the panel, the RIO shall:

-- c) take confidential testimony from the individual(s) who filed the initial allegation(s) and from the respondent.
+2. take confidential testimony from the individual(s) who filed the initial allegation(s) and from the respondent

-The ROI and university counsel will be available throughout the inquiry to advise the Inquiry Panel as needed.
+The RIO and university counsel will be available throughout the inquiry to advise the Inquiry Panel as needed.
 The DO shall have no direct participation in the inquiry.

 Inquiry Report